How many children are being treated with puberty blockers in Canada?

 Are puberty blockers reversible?

 The strength of this relationship is extremely unusual for medical practice.
 Since most children who begin puberty blockers move on to cross-sex hormonal treatment, which have irreversible effects, it is difficult to pull apart the effects of puberty blockers alone.
 Research suggests that puberty blockers, even if followed by cross sex hormones decreases bone density and may have a negative impact on cognitive function.
 Most clinicians now acknowledge that puberty blockers are not reversible and many believe that being put on a puberty blocker concretizes a trans identity, putting them on a life-long medical pathway.
-Under the previous “watchful waiting” model in which children were given time and space to mature, the vast majority (68-98%) had their gender dysphoria resolved and they aligned with their biological sex by early adulthood, with most growing up to be LGB.

 Clinicians who use puberty blockers as a first line of treatment (as most do in Canada today) are promoting a belief to their young patients that they are doing something that is good for them.
 There is a significant amount of trust among Canadians that our medical professionals would only offer or recommend such invasive treatments if they were sure they were in a young person’s best interest.